 4. Label them:

-After organizing them into their bins and containers, labeling the containers and baskets will help you with the arrangement.
+After organizing things into their bins and containers, labeling the containers and baskets will help you with the arrangement.
 Every time you want the flour, you don’t want to find yourself opening all the containers to see which one has the flour.
 Therefore, labeling them will help you with getting things done faster.
 Also, there are so many ways that you can spruce up the way you label.
 You can get creative and put colorful labels; all you need to do is put your thinking caps on.
-There are also a lot of YouTube tutorials that could give you a head start on labeling your containers.
+There are a lot of YouTube tutorials that could give you a head start on labeling your containers.

 5. Installing a wall shelf:

 If you have a blank wall, and hanging a painting does not feel right, you could always hang a wall shelf.
-A wall shelf is cheaper than getting a whole shelf, and it also takes up lesser space than an actual shelf.
+A wall shelf is cheaper than getting a whole shelf, and it also takes up less space than an actual shelf.
 The shelf can be used for a myriad of things like putting up your books and frames, keeping your plants, or if you have it in your bedroom, you could always arrange your clothes on the shelf.
-Whatever reasons you may use the wall shelf for, you would have extra space that you can utilize.
+Whatever reasons you may use the wall shelf for, you will have extra space that you can utilize.

 6. Utilizing organizing hacks: